 This book drive is organized by ...

-My name is Ruby and I have completed two libraries in Malawi and two libraries in Lesotho.
-Now I am working on two new school libraries in Lesotho.
-One of the schools is a primary school and one of the schools is a secondary school.
+My name is Ruby and I have completed two libraries in Malawi and five libraries in Lesotho.
+Now I am working on two new libraries in Lesotho.
+One of the libraries is a primary school library and the other library is a secondary school library.
 I live in San Diego, California.
-I am in the sixth grade and I am very lucky to have great teachers and a passion for learning.
+I am in middle school and I am very lucky to have great teachers and a passion for learning.
 I love reading, playing outside, gardening, polynesian dance, visiting National Parks, archery, playing with my friends, and learning.
 My favorite book series are Harry Potter, Percy Jackson, Hunger Games, Fablehaven, and the Chronicles Of Narnia.
-My favorite books are Bridge To Terabithia, Jacob Have I Loved, Walk Two Moons, Number The Stars, Project 1065, Ninth Ward, and I could probably go on forever.
-Right now I am reading the Narnia series, Freak The Mighty, Lyddie, and Jip: His Story.
+My favorite books are Bridge To Terabithia, Jacob Have I Loved, Walk Two Moons, Number The Stars, Project 1065, Ninth Ward, The Pigman, and I could probably go on forever.
+Right now I am reading The Universe in Your Hand and A Wrinkle in Time.
 I really love reading and school, and I want to make sure that everyone has the opportunity to be able to love them as well.

 Our website link: